 - Stop smoking

 These risk factors can be reduced simply by making healthy lifestyle choices and taking medications.
 Your primary care doctor can help you with your choices and medications.
+Stress, being overweight or obese, and alcohol consumption are contributing risk factors for heart disease.
+Talk to your doctor about how to decrease your risk.

 Many researchers suggest one of the best things a person can do to decrease the risk of heart disease is to stop smoking cigarettes.
 Smoking increases a person's risk for heart disease from 2 to about 4 times greater than nonsmokers.
 Smoking can damage the heart muscle, its blood vessels, can raise blood pressure, increase carbon monoxide levels, and reduce oxygen available to heart tissue.

 People who do not smoke but are exposed to second-hand smoke are at greater risk for heart disease than those not exposed to second-hand smoke.
 Although over 135,000 people die each year from heart disease related to smoking, it is never too late to quit smoking because once you quit, your risk of heart disease begins to drop almost immediately.
+According to the American Heart Association, there are 480,000 deaths due to smoking-related illnesses in the U.S. every year.

 Don't give up activities if you have a heart attack.
 If a person suffers a heart attack, it is still possible to develop a healthy lifestyle.
 Many doctors recommend that their patients participate in a cardiac rehab program and learn how to avoid cigarettes, develop a healthy diet, and become more active.
 All of these changes may help a person's heart recover and function better and to reduce the chance of additional heart problems.